We know that we are bringing big changes to many communities, and that you may be worried about what these changes mean for you.

 We will work with our contractors to develop project-specific environmental management plans.
 This includes measures to mitigate flora and fauna impacts during construction.

-Protecting Aboriginal culture and heritage
+Protecting First Nations culture and heritage

 We are working with traditional owner groups along the route to develop cultural heritage management plans that provide a framework for the preservation and protection of cultural heritage objects, sites and places.